phillip-kruger/phillip-kruger.github.io/_posts/2018-05-15-graphql_on_wildfly_swarm.md

 The application is a typical JAX-RS, CDI, EJB, JPA, Bean validation Java EE application, and we are adding a new GraphQL Endpoint.

-The GraphQL part is using the following libraries:
+The GraphQL part uses the following libraries:

 * [graphql-java](https://github.com/graphql-java/graphql-java)
 * [graphql-java-servlet](https://github.com/graphql-java/graphql-java-servlet)